Forte40/act/README.md

 	  do         : CLI for ad hoc and macro mode turtle commands forman     : controller script for multi-turtle scripts worker     : worker script for multi-turtle scripts startup    : startup script for initializing turtles for a multi-turtle script, act and do.
-Copy both files to the turtle.

 4)  History